joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 takes a new array or list of elements as arguments and combines it with the existing array to create a new array.
-The `slice()` method has two parameters, aptly named `startIndex` and an `endIndex`, and returns a new array containing a copy of the elements “sliced” from the existing array.
+The `slice()` method has two parameters, aptly named `startIndex` and an `endIndex`, and returns a new array containing a copy of the elements "sliced" from the existing array.
 The slice begins with the element at `startIndex` and ends with the element just before `endIndex`.
 That bears repeating: the element at `endIndex` is not included in the return value.